Corporate - Tax credits and incentivesLast reviewed - 30 January 2023

 A permanent additional deduction on R&D costs

-As of 1 January 2023, a new law entered into force which provides a tax incentive for R&D activities.
-The new, permanent deduction is a combined deduction, which consists of a general additional deduction based on the amount of research expenses and an added additional deduction based on the increase of the amount of expenses.
+As of 1 January 2023, a new law entered into force that provides a tax incentive for R&D activities.
+The new permanent deduction is a combined deduction, which consists of a general additional deduction based on the amount of research expenses and an added additional deduction based on the increase of the amount of expenses.
 The general additional deduction can first be used in taxation of 2023 and the added additional deduction can be used in taxation from 2024 onwards.

-The taxpayer can also receive an added additional deduction of 45 % based on the increase in the amount of R&D activities, if the amount of activities carried out by the taxpayer during the tax year has increased compared to the previous tax year.
+The taxpayer can also receive an added additional deduction of 45% based on the increase in the amount of R&D activities if the amount of activities carried out by the taxpayer during the tax year has increased compared to the previous tax year.
 The maximum amount for the added additional deduction in the tax year is also EUR 500,000, but there is no minimum amount for the added additional deduction.

 This law is applied simultaneously with the provisions of the law on the additional deduction for R&D activities in the tax years 2021-2027, so that the general additional deduction according to the new law would not be obtained for the same expenses on the basis of which the additional deduction according to the other law has been claimed.
 The general additional or added additional deduction of the new law is also not available for the same expenses for which other public subsidies have been received.
 Additional deductions are taken into account when confirming the tax year’s loss.